segmentio/segment-docs/src/connections/destinations/catalog/criteo-audiences/index.md

 3. Click **Configure Criteo Audiences**.

-4. Choose your **Personas** space for the Source as this destination only supports sending Personas Audiences to Criteo.
+4. Select the space in Engage to use as the Source as this destination only supports sending Engage Audiences to Criteo.

 5. On the **Settings** tab, name your destination.
 For example, `Criteo audiences – <audience name>`.